pratikparvati/Functors-in-Cpp/readme.md

 ### Motivation behind Functors

-With the procedural programming, the big problems are broken down into small chuncks called functions, procedures or subroutines.
+With the procedural programming, the big problems are broken down into small chunks called functions, procedures or subroutines.
 This was generally called top-down or bottom-up modular programming and it was the best we had.
-The Object-oriented programming takes modular code and places it with the data that it works with, that is, objects have properties, also known as data (member variables), and methods that operate on that data, also known as methods (member functions).
+The Object-oriented programming takes modular code and places it with the data that it works with, i.e, objects have properties, also known as data (member variables), and methods that operate on that data, also known as methods (member functions).

 A language that allows functions (something not connected to an object) to stand on their own can't really be called 100% object oriented.
 With the "everything is an object" approach in C++ we can achieve the functionality of standalone functions by the simple trick of allowing objects which are functions.